sapegin/sapegin.me/src/content/blog/avoid-reassigning-variables.md

 In all examples above I’m replacing `let` with `const` in variable declarations.
 This immediately tells the reader that the variable won’t be reassigned.
 And we can be sure, it won’t: the compiler will yell at us if we try.
 Every time we see `let` in the code, we know that this code is likely more complex and needs more brain power to understand.

-Another useful convention is using `UPPER_CASE` names for constants.
+Another useful convention is using SCREAMING_SNAKE_CASE names for constants.
 This tells the reader that this is more of a configuration value, than a result of some computation.
 The lifespan of such constants is usually large: often the whole module or even the whole codebase, so when we read the code we usually don’t see the constant definition, but we still can be sure that the value never changes.
 And using such a constant in a function doesn’t make the function not pure.

 There’s an important difference between a variable defined with the `const` keyword and a true constant in JavaScript.
 The first only tells the compiler and the reader that the variable won’t be _reassigned_.
 The second describes the nature of the value as something global and static that never changes at runtime.

 Both conventions reduce the cognitive load a little bit and make the code easier to understand.

 Unfortunately, JavaScript has no true constants, and _mutation_ is still possible even when we define a variable with the `const` keyword.

-We’ll talk about mutations in [the next chapter](/blog/avoid-mutation/).
+**Info:** We talk about mutations in [the next chapter](/blog/avoid-mutation/).

 ---